EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host-reputationd.md

 - When specifying an existing account, it will act as a delegate for the reputation assessment process.
 - If managing `multiple hosts`, a SINGLE reputation account can be used for all, with a separate `DELEGATE HOOK` integrated into the reputation account.
 - Host will be responsible for covering the cost of invoking this hook, which triggers upon specific transaction called `ttACCOUNT_SET`.
+- Furthermore in this setup process, it asks to reimburse the EVRs received for the host account via reputation instance acquisition.
+As a result, the EVRs used for reputation assessment purposes will be recycled between the two accounts.

 ## Universe Assignment